urbanjunglegoddess/pitch-and-fix-hackathon-odh/ReadMe.md

 ## Questions?

-If you have any questions about the hackathon, please open an issue in this repository or contact the organizers.
+If you have any questions about the hackathon,  contact the mentor team.

 Good luck and happy coding!